skip to content

 During the Pushback, The Mech Rider will also drop Mines around the platform.
 These deal heavy damage while stepped on but can be dodged, blocked, or evaded.

-The squad should aim to clear the mines from the arena: players with channeled blocks like Static Shield or good access to Aegis can run over them, while other players can simply Dodge over them.
+The squad should aim to clear the mines from the arena: players with channeled blocks like Static Shield or good access to can run over them, while other players can simply Dodge over them.
 Clearing the mines will allow for more mobility when other mechanics occur.

 Handling these overlapping mechanics is not too bad, as long as the group is not affected by The Mech Rider’s Pushback.